 This week, you learned about pH and how coal mining has acidified local streams.
 A lot of wildlife cannot live in or around streams with acid mine drainage.
 Luckily, we can do a lot to help streams recover!
 What ideas do you have for how to make these creeks healthy again?

-If we stop these things from mixing, then no AMD will form.
+, then no AMD will form.
 This is called Source Control.

 The best way to stop AMD from forming?
 Keep water from touching and mixing with the pyrite.

 Sometimes this means covering big piles of leftover coal waste, also known as gob piles, with impermeable soil.
 Impermeable means no liquid can pass through.
 The impermeable soil stops water from reaching any iron pyrite in the first place.

 Another way we prevent water from mixing with iron pyrite is preventing stream capture.
 How and why do you think we could capture a stream?

 Sometimes, above old mines, the ground collapses.
 It falls into the empty space where the coal had been removed.
 This is a sinkhole.
 If there is a stream above it, the stream flows down through the sinkhole into the old coal mine (Ahhhh! exactly the opposite of what we want to happen!).
 Now the stream is “captured” by the mine.
 Eventually, water fills up the mine and spills out into nearby streams with acid mine drainage.

 To prevent this, we fill the collapsing sinkhole with impermeable soil.
 Then we change the stream’s path to go around it.
 Now the stream water never mixes with old mines, and never makes AMD!

 Sometimes, we just cannot prevent AMD from forming.
 I think of it as the stream getting sick.
 We try our hardest to prevent the stream from getting sick (AMD) but sometimes it happens.
 So we have to give it ‘medicine’ to treat it.